algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 ### Deliverables

 For this project all the deadlines for the customer are February 7th 2025.
-But our Project Manager decided to impose his own deadlines.
+But our Project Manager decided to impose his own deadlines, which remain adjustable.

 | Name | Deadline | Link |
 | --  | -- | -- |